HamzaAnis/open-eth-pool-script-install/README.md

 $ sudo ./dependencies.sh --64
 ```

-Must open a new terminal because the dependencies are recently installed and golang is needed to build the open-etherium-pool.After opening the new terminal.
+Must open a new terminal because the dependencies are recently installed and golang is needed to build the open-ethereum-pool.After opening the new terminal.
 One thing need to be carefully checked the configs in the [configuration.sh][config] according to your pool.

 ```sh
 $ sudo ./configuration.sh
 ```

-Wait for the buliding of the project to be complete and when it will complete it will run the open-etherium-pool then open a new terminal and run the front end without sudo
+Wait for the buliding of the project to be complete and when it will complete it will run the open-ethereum-pool then open a new terminal and run the front end without sudo

 ```sh
 $ ./frontend.sh